hisbanbardai/mini-utube-app/README.md

-# YouTube Clone - Mini Project
+# Mini Utube App - A Simplified YouTube Project

-This is a simplified YouTube clone built with React and Recoil.
-The application replicates core features of YouTube, allowing users to browse videos by category, play videos, view detailed information, and interact with recommended videos.
+This is a simplified YouTube-like application built with React and Recoil.
+The app replicates core features of YouTube, allowing users to browse videos by category, play videos, view detailed information, and interact with recommended videos.

 ## Features